sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 	       Replace your path with the actual path in the system and restart terminal

 8. Start MongoDB.
-If you installed it directly on your OS from the URL in 6, then it may have already been started or will start on a reboot automatically.
+If you installed it directly on your OS from the URL in step 7, then it may have already been started or will start on a reboot automatically.
 An alternate way to start mongodb is as follows: cd mongodb mongod --dbpath data/db/